Classical Namba forcing can have the weak countable approximation property: Higher Namba Forcing and Cardinal Preservation

 \subsection{Acknowledgements}

 Thank you to Jouko V{\" a}{\" a}n{\" a}nen for explaining why arguments implicit in his work show that $\LIP(\aleph_2)$ implies $\CH$ \cite{Vaananen1991}.
-Thank you to Hannes Jakob and Heike Mildenberger for corrections on the first draft.
+And thank you to Saharon Shelah for pointing me to the work connected to \autoref{gettingmoreLIP}.